atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 HPA Downscaling example:

-1. Pods of application A are created with Deployment controller evacuator annotation (priority 10000)
+1. Pods of application A are created with a Deployment controller interceptor annotation (priority 10001) and a ReplicaSet controller interceptor annotation (priority 10000).
 2. The Deployment and its pods are controlled/scaled by the HPA.
-The HPA sets an evacuator annotation (higher priority, e.g. 11000) on all of these pods.
+The HPA sets an interceptor annotation (higher priority, e.g. 11000) on all of these pods.
 3. A subset of pods from application A are chosen by the HPA to be scaled down.
 This may be done in a collaboration with another component responsible for resolving the scheduling constraints.
-4. The HPA creates Evacuation objects for these chosen pods.
+4. The HPA creates EvictionRequest objects for these chosen pods.
-5. The evacuation controller designates the HPA as the evacuator based on the highest priority.
+5. The eviction request controller designates the HPA as the interceptor based on the highest priority.
 No action (termination) is taken on the pods yet.
 6. The HPA downscales the Deployment workload.
-7. The HPA sets ActiveEvacuatorCompleted to true on its own evacuations.
+7. The HPA sets `ActiveInterceptorCompleted=true` on its own eviction requests.
-8. The evacuation controller designates the Deployment (controller) as the next evacuator.
+8. The eviction request controller designates the deployment controller as the next interceptor.
-9. The deployment subsequently downscales the underlying ReplicaSet(s).
+9. The deployment controller subsequently scales down the underlying ReplicaSet(s).
+10. The deployment controller sets `ActiveInterceptorCompleted=true` on the eviction requests of pods that are ready to be deleted.
+11. The eviction request controller designates the replica set controller as the next interceptor.
-10. The ReplicaSet controller deletes the pods to which an Evacuation object has been assigned, preserving the scheduling constraints.
+12. The replica set controller deletes the pods to which an EvictionRequest object has been assigned, preserving the scheduling constraints.

 The same can be done by any descheduling controller (instead of an HPA) to re-balance a set of Pods to comply with de/scheduling rules.